lamini-ai/llm-classifier/README.md

 Laminify converts your prompts into a pile of data, using the Llama 2 LLM.
 It then finetunes another LLM to distinguish between each pile of data.

 We use several specialized LLMs derived from Llama 2 to convert prompts into piles of training examples for each class.
-The code for this is available in the lamini python package if you want to look at it.
-Working on open sourcing in an easier to read github page it when I'm not too distracted...
+The code for this is available in the `lamini` python package if you want to look at it.

 ## Is this perfect?

 No, this is a week night hackathon project, give us feedback and we will improve it.
 Some known issues:

 1. It doesn't use batching aggressively over classes, so training on many classes could be sped up by more than 100x.
 2. We are refining the LLM example generators.
 Send us any issues you find with your prompts adn we can improve these models.

 ## Why wouldn't I just use a normal classifier like BART, XGBoost, BERT, etc?